EthanThatOneKid/x86-notes/gdb.md

 | `p/<ptype> <variable_name>`                 | Print the value of a variable |

 > Note: `<variable_name>`s can also be the names of x86 Assembly registers if prefixed with `$`.
 Example: `p/f $xmm0`.

+Here is a list of some common `ptype`s to specify datatypes in GDB:

 | `ptype` | Definition       |
 | ------- | ---------------- |